kid1412621/kid1412621.github.io/blog/_code/win-setup.md

+---
+date: 2022-11-20
+tags:
+  - dev env
+  - win
+---

 # Windows 11 dev setup

 Windows as an OS companied me over 2 decades (started from Win95) reluctantly or willingly, since it was phenomenonally popular pirated software in China.
 After I encountered other OSs as a developer, I still got the mixed feeling about Windows even lots of poeple complaining about its bloat and privacy.
-To be frank, the dev experience on Windows did not good as the \*NIX systems.
+To be frank, the dev experience on Windows did not good as the \*NIX-based systems.
 However M$ devotes to improve this, Windows 11 got much better experience in different ways (yes, it still sucks in certain way).
 And I do enjoy the variety of OS for nerds like me, so Windows is still part of my daily developing and gaming activities.
+This post is just my personal introduction for win dev setup.
+I wanna keep it minimal and helpful.

-## Terminal
+## Windows Terminal

+First thing first, the CLI infrastructure, the terminal(aka console).
+In Windows world, before we got some ugly and "outdated" tools (Command Prompt and PowerShell) to type command line to interact with the OS.
+Some more eye-catching tools like [cmder](https://cmder.app/), [Fluent Terminal](https://github.com/felixse/FluentTerminal) emerged, trying to improve developer experience.
+A million years later, M$ finally decided to address on this issue.
+So the [Windows Terminal](https://github.com/microsoft/terminal) turned out and this new toy rocketed.
+Windows Terminal provides a bunch of morden features and unifies the UX across cmd, PowerShell and [WSL](##WSL).
+With the latest win11, the terminal is already be installed and set as the default system-level terminal application.
+If you're not using the latest win11, you can just install it via [Microsoft Store](https://aka.ms/terminal), or [Github binary release](https://github.com/microsoft/terminal/releases)(yes, it's open source), or [Winget](###Winget).

-## Powershell
+## PowerShell

 ### Oh My Posh